amhndu/SimpleNES/README.md

 Running
 -----------------

-Just pass the path a .nes image like
+Just pass the path to a .nes image like

 ```
 $ ./SimpleNES ~/Games/Mario\ Bros.\ \(World\).nes
 ```

+Only for demonstration purposes, [download this archive of roms](https://www.dropbox.com/s/mfzukqy8uul4ae3/demo-roms.tar.gz?dl=0)

 For supported command line options, try
 ```
 $ ./SimpleNES -h